Skip to main content

 • Swelling in the chest or under the arm.

-• Liquid (discharge) that comes from the nipple.
+• Liquid (sometimes called discharge) that comes from the nipple.
 It might have blood in it.

 Ollie’s story